Shooting At Nipsey Hussle’s Memorial Procession Leaves One Dead

 One person was shot dead during a memorial procession for the late rapper Nipsey Hussle in Los Angeles on Friday, while three others were left injured.

-A crowd was walking through L.A. as a tribute to the 33-year-old Crenshaw native, who was killed late last month in front of his own clothing store, when shots were fired.
-Thousands of fans had gathered to celebrate the life of Nipsey, a Grammy-nominated artist who was also a beloved figure in his own neighborhood.
-According to the BBC, the four victims were described as three black man and one black woman between the ages of 30 and 50.
-Police said the shooting suspects fired from a gray Hyundai into the crowd of fans who were paying homage to the rapper.
+A crowd was walking through L.A. as a tribute to the 33-year-old Crenshaw native, who was killed in a shooting late last month in front of his own clothing store.
+Thousands of fans had gathered to celebrate Nipsey Hussle’s life, as he was a Grammy-nominated artist who was also a beloved figure in his own neighborhood.
+According to the BBC, the four victims were described as three black men and one black woman, all between the ages of 30 and 50.
+Police said the shooting suspects fired from a gray Hyundai, sending bullets into the crowd of fans who were paying homage to the rapper.

 “We must stop this senseless violence,” LAPD Chief Michael Moore said.

-Other well-known celebrities in the music industry attended the memorial service at the Staples Center in L.A. to pay their respects, including Beyonce and Jay-Z, who worked with Nipsey through his label, Roc Nation, Snoop Dogg, Meek Mill, and Diddy.
+Other well-known celebrities in the music industry attended the memorial service at the Staples Center in L.A. in order to pay their respects.
+These mourners included Beyonce and Jay-Z — who worked with Nipsey through his label, Roc Nation — as well as Snoop Dogg, Meek Mill, and Diddy.

 Former U.S. President Barack Obama was also among the people who penned letters in tribute to the rapper.
 His statement, which was addressed to Nipsey’s friends and family, was read out loud during the service.
-He praised the late artists for his efforts to improve his community and for speaking out against gang violence among youngsters.
+He praised the late artist for his efforts to improve his community, and for speaking out against gang violence among youngsters.

 “His choice to invest in that community rather than ignore it — to build a skills training center and a co-working space in Crenshaw; to lift up the Eritrean-American community; to set an example for young people to follow — is a legacy worth celebration,” Obama wrote.